decaporg/decap-cms/website/content/docs/jekyll.md

 ### Backend and Authentication

-You have [lots of options](https://www.netlifycms.org/docs/authentication-backends/) for giving Netlify CMS permission to push commits to your Jekyll blog repository.
+You have [lots of options](https://www.netlifycms.org/docs/authentication-backends/) for giving Netlify CMS permission to push commits to the git repository for your Jekyll project.
 In this guide - we're using Netlify's Identity service.

-1. Replace the `test-repo` backend configuration `git-gateway`
+Replace the `test-repo` backend configuration `git-gateway`

 ```yml
 //